-Because an external reference clock is not implemented, this bit must be set in order for SysTick to operate.
+Because an external reference clock is not implemented, this bit must

-Bit/Field Name Туре Reset Description
+Bit/Field Name Туре Reset Description on

 1 INTEN R/W 0 Interrupt Enable

 Value Description

 0 Interrupt generation is disabled.
 Software can use the COUNT bit to determine if the counter has ever reached 0.

 1 An interrupt is generated to the NVIC when $\ensuremath{SysTick}$ counts to 0.

 0 ENABLE R/W 0 Enable

 Value Description

 0 The counter is disabled.

 1 Enables SysTick to operate in a multi-shot way.
 That is, the counter loads the RELOAD value and begins counting down.
 On reaching 0, the COUNT bit is set and an interrupt is generated if enabled by INTEN.
 The counter then loads the RELOAD value again and begins counting.